jfcloutier/karma_system/design_notes/policies.md

 * a priority - determined by the graded normativity of the belief targeted by the intent
 * a policy - how to achieve the goal by impacting (initiating, persisting, terminating) the observed beliefs held by the umwelt CAs from which the targeted CA's belief was synthesized

-A policy is a list of directives, to be communicated to the umwelt CAs.
-A directive is a delegated, prioritized goal (a belief of umwelt CAs to impact) to be achieved by the umwelt *however it chooses*.
+A CA's policy is a list of directives, to be communicated to the umwelt CAs, to achieve the CA's goal.

+A **directive** is a delegated, goal (a belief of umwelt CAs to impact) to be achieved by the umwelt *however it chooses*.

-The priority combines the level of the emitting CA with a number proportional to how unpleasant/pleasant the belief to impact is.
-Generally a directive from a high-level CA will have greater priority than that of a lower-level CA, but not always; low level CAs facing an "emergency" can override higher-level CAs in having their policies take precedence.
+The priority of a policy reflects how unpleasant/pleasant the belief to impact is.
+Generally a directive from a high-level CA will have greater priority than that of a lower-level CA, but not always; low level CAs facing an "emergency" can override the policies of higher-level CAs.

 The policy's directives are communicated all at once by the CA to its umwelt at the end of the CA's current timeframe.
 Keep in mind that, at any point in time, multiple CAs may be intending to act.